Cyrusssss/aeonbanklibrary/README.md

 ## API documentation

-### API Response

-Our API reponse format is fixed, which contain reponse data object, and status information.
+Spring Doc Swagger documentation is available at `/swagger-ui/index.html` but with limited information due to system design, the request data object information is missing.

 #### Response Body

+API response body format is fixed, which contain response data object, and status information.

 **Response Data and Type:**